 - Do your chapter members engage in EAA’s Annual Chapter Member survey?

 In 2017 EAA began sending out an annual survey to all chapters, so they could distribute this survey to their members.
 This survey helps give EAA a direct look into how the chapter member experience can be improved.

 More importantly, the results of this survey are shared back to the chapter.
 The chapter can then use these results to gauge the satisfaction level of their members.
 Using these results, the chapter can improve the overall member experience.How is this criteria calculated?

-If at least 20% of your chapter members participate in the survey (number of members is determined by the chapter-reported number during renewal), and your chapter receives at least an 8 out of 10 satisfaction score, your chapter earns this point.
+If at least 20% of your chapter members participate in the survey (number of members is determined by the chapter-reported number during renewal), and your chapter receives a Net Promotor Score of at least 50 out of 100.
+(Chapter network average is approximately 60).

-- Has your chapter used a ChapterBlast email promotion or ordered promotional materials?
+- Has your chapter used a ChapterBlast promotional email?